University College Dublin

 The Professional Certificate in Data Protection has been carefully designed to provide Data Protection Officers and Compliance Officers with the professional qualities and expert knowledge of data protection law along with guidance on practical application that they will need to implement in order to discharge their requirements under the GDPR.

 The programme has been designed in consultation with the office of the Data Protection Commissioner.
 The programme is accredited by UCD and is the only accredited qualification at this level.

 Irish and EU data protection law changed when the EU’s General Data Protection Regulation (GDPR) came into effect in 2018.
 This will impose a heavier compliance burden on data controllers and will grant data subjects enhanced rights.
 Controllers will be held accountable and have to keep records, conduct impact assessments and appoint Data Protection Officers.
 Supervision and enforcement will be enhanced.
 This module will provide students with the tools to understand and navigate an increasingly complex and challenging environment for the controllers and processors of personal data.

 Individuals who complete the Professional Certificate in Data Protection, are entitled to apply for the designation ‘Certified Data Protection Officer’ and use the designatory letters CDPO.
 Continued use of this designation is subject to meeting the Compliance Institute's Continuing Professional Development requirements.

 The minimum entry requirements to the Professional Certificate in Data Protection are as follows:

 An Honours degree (minimum 2.2) in a business, legal or IT discipline

 Those who do not hold a degree, but have exceptional professional experience in the area of data protection, are eligible to apply and will be considered on a case-by-case basis.

-You must be a current member of the Association of Compliance Officers in Ireland, or become a member, to undertake this programme.
+You must be a current member of the Compliance Institute, or become a member, to undertake this programme.